Geometric study of Gardner equation: Optimal System for Gardner Equation

 \section{Optimal System for Gardner Equation}

-In general, to each s-parameter subgroup H of the full symmetry group G of a system of differential equations in $p > s$ independent variables, there will correspond a family of group-invariant solutions.
+In general, to each $s-$parameter subgroup $H$ of the full symmetry group $G$ of a system of differential equations in $p > s$ independent variables, there will correspond a family of group-invariant solutions.
 Since there are almost always an infinite number of such subgroups, it is not usually feasible to list all possible group-invariant solutions to the system.
-We need an effective, systematic means of classifying these solutions, leading to an ”optimal system” of group-invariant solutions from which every other such solution can be derived.

-\begin{definition} Let $G$ be a Lie group with Lie algebra g.
-An optimal system of s−parameter subgroups is a list of conjugacy inequivalent $s$−parameter subalgebras with the property that any other subgroup is conjugate to precisely one subgroup in the list.
-Similarly, a list of s−parameter subalgebras forms an optimal system if every $s$−parameter subalgebra of $g$ is equivalent to a unique member of the list under some element of the adjoint representation: $\tilde{\mathfrak{h}} = Ad(g(\mathfrak{h})), g \in G$.\cite{Olver1} \end{definition}

-\begin{theorem} Let $H$ and $\tilde{H}$ be connected $s$-dimensional Lie subgroups of the Lie group $G$ with corresponding Lie subalgebras $\mathfrak{h}$ and $\tilde{\mathfrak{h}}$ of the Lie algebra $g$ of $G$.
-Then $\tilde{H}=gHg^{-1}$ are conjugate subgroups if and only if $\tilde{\mathfrak{h}} = Ad(g(\mathfrak{h}))$ are conjugate subalgebras.(Proposition 3.7 of \cite{Olver1}) \end{theorem} By theorem (\ref{T:thm3}), the problem of finding an optimal system of subgroups is equivalent to that of finding an optimal system of subalgebras.
+We need an effective, systematic means of classifying these solutions, leading to an ``optimal system” of group-invariant solutions from which every other such solution can be derived. \begin{definition} Let $G$ be a Lie group with Lie algebra $\mathfrak g$.
+An optimal system of $s−$parameter subgroups is a list of conjugacy inequivalent $s$−parameter subalgebras with the property that any other subgroup is conjugate to precisely one subgroup in the list.
+Similarly, a list of $s−$parameter subalgebras forms an optimal system if every $s−$parameter subalgebra of $\mathfrak g$ is equivalent to a unique member of the list under some element of the adjoint representation: $\tilde{\mathfrak{h}} = \textrm{Ad}(g.\mathfrak{h})$, $g \in G$. \cite{Olver1} \end{definition} \begin{theorem} Let $H$ and $\tilde{H}$ be connected $s$-dimensional Lie subgroups of the Lie group $G$ with corresponding Lie subalgebras $\mathfrak{h}$ and $\tilde{\mathfrak{h}}$ of the Lie algebra $g$ of $G$.
+Then $\tilde{H}=gHg^{-1}$ are conjugate subgroups if and only if $\tilde{\mathfrak{h}} = \textrm{Ad}(g.\mathfrak{h})$ are conjugate subalgebras.(Proposition 3.7 of \cite{Olver1}) \end{theorem} By theorem (\ref{T:thm3}), the problem of finding an optimal system of subgroups is equivalent to that of finding an optimal system of subalgebras.
 To compute the adjoint representation, we use the Lie series

 where $[\mathbf{v}_i,\mathbf{v}_j]$ is the commutator for the Lie algebra, $\mu$ is a parameter, and $i, j = 1,\ldots,7$.
-In this manner, we construct the table with the $(i,j)$-th entry indicating $Ad(exp(\mu\mathbf{v}_i)\mathbf{v}_j)$.
+In this manner, we construct the table with the $(i,j)$-th entry indicating $F_i^\mu(\mathbf{v}_j):=\textrm{Ad}(\exp(\mu\mathbf{v}_i)\mathbf{v}_j)$.